aws-samples/mirrormaker2-msk-migration/README.md

 ## FAQ

-### Why not use MSK Connect?
+### When should I use MirrorMaker2?
-We choose to run Kafka Connect on ECS to deploy MirrorMaker for this use case instead of MSK Connect.
-There are two main reasons for this:
+There are three main use cases for MirrorMaker2 in migrations:

+1. **When you want to support any authentication mode** - MirrorMaker2 on ECS Fargate can support any Kafka cluster authentication mode, and supports Kafka clusters that are on-prem, self-managed on EC2, or 3rd party hosted.
-1. For a migration use case, we want to use a custom replication policy JAR to change how MirrorMaker names topics in the replicated cluster.
-Due to the JAR naming conventions, MSK Connect will not recognize our custom replication policy, and therefore won't allow our custom topic naming logic.
+2. **When you want custom topic naming conventions** - In this sample we want to use a custom replication policy JAR to change how MirrorMaker2 names topics in the replicated cluster.
+Kafka Connect on ECS Fargate supports this.
-2. MSK Connect doesn't allow us to monitor detailed Prometheus metrics for the MirrorMaker tasks.
-Because we value monitoring these metrics, we deploy in ECS where we can scrape Prometheus metrics exposed by Kafka Connect.
+3. **When you want detailed monitoring of Kafka Connect** - In this sample we want to analyze the Prometheus metrics that Kafka Connect and MirrorMaker2 surface to support the migration operations.
+Because we value monitoring these metrics, we deploy in ECS where we can scrape Prometheus metrics exposed by Kafka Connect and fully monitor and operate MirrorMaker2 for the migration.

 ### What does it cost to run this solution?
 There are a few key components to the overall cost of running Kafka Connect on ECS Fargate to run MirrorMaker2: